-Four dead, 18 rescued in refugee boat shipwreck near Lesbos

-Four dead, 18 rescued after boat sinks off Greek island of Lesbos
+Four migrants killed after boat sinks off Greek island of Lesbos

 The survivors, who have been transported to the port of Mytilene in Lesbos, included Yemenis, Palestinians and Somalis.

-Four asylum seekers have died and 18 others rescued after their boat capsized off the Greek island of Lesbos, according to Greek authorities.
+Four migrants and refugees have died and 18 rescued after the boat they were travelling on capsized off the Greek island of Lesbos, according to Greek authorities.

 A patrol picked up 22 people in the Aegean Sea, but four of them were dead, the Hellenic Coast Guard said on Monday in a brief statement.